 Returning to the impact early years experiences can have in people, Kate said: ‘I’m hugely passionate about trying to really help get into this crisis, trying to help provide that prevention mechanism and that support system in our communities.
 Particularly that support in the early years of life.’

 For the day, Catherine premiered a new look.

-She was wearing a camel colour Massimo Dutti Coat.
+The Duchess of Cambridge was wearing a camel colour Massimo Dutti Coat.
 Thanks to Caroline Parr for the id.
 The £349 Limited Edition Button Cashmere Wool Camel Coat is described as, “Classic, sophisticated and with a flattering silhouette for the feminine figure, this camel-coloured coat made of natural fibres will be an essential piece this season.
 Tailored coat made of wool and cashmere.
 Featuring a slim fit, peak lapels, double-breasted button fastening, two flap pockets, long sleeves with four-button cuffs, a back vent and lining.”
 Currently, it is on sale for £149.

-Underneath the coat, Duchess of Cambridge was wearing a black knitted top and Animal print Zara Skirt.
+Underneath the coat, The Duchess of Cambridge was wearing a black knitted top and Animal print Zara Skirt.
 Thanks to Caroline Parr for the id.

 The brown coloured skirt was described as, “Flowing midi skirt with a combined faux leather waistband.
 Fastening on the side with an invisible zip and snap button”.
 The skirt was original£29.99 before going on sale for £9.99 and selling out.